Byloth/website/README.md

 # Byloth's Website #
-## My personal website as a Vue.js application based on TypeScript. ##
+## My personal website as a Vue.js application, written in TypeScript and based on Material Design. ##

 Actually, yet another attempt to develop my personal website, to be precise...
 > *...
 I'm pretty sure this is the fifth one...* 😒